hsogo/gazeparser/GazeParser/docs/rec/programming.rst

 parameter        description                                                                  how to set/change
 ================ ============================================================================ ===================================
 IMAGE_WIDTH      Width of the image transfered from the Recorder PC.                          :func:`~GazeParser.TrackingTools.BaseController.setReceiveImageSize`
-                 This parameter must be equal to CAMERA_WIDTH of SimpleGazeTracker confiuration file.
+                 If you set non-zero value to ROI_WIDTH in SimpleGazeTracker configuration file, this value must be equal to ROI_WIDTH.
+Otherwise, this value must be equal to CAMERA_WIDTH in SimpleGazeTracker configuration file.
 IMAGE_HEIGHT     Height of the image transfered from the Recorder PC.                         :func:`~GazeParser.TrackingTools.BaseController.setReceiveImageSize`
-                 This parameter must be equal to CAMERA_HEIGHT of SimpleGazeTracker confiuration file.
+                 If you set non-zero value to ROI_HEIGHT in SimpleGazeTracker configuration file, this value must be equal to ROI_HEIGHT.
+Otherwise, this value must be equal to CAMERA_HEIGHT in SimpleGazeTracker configuration file.
 PREVIEW_WIDTH    Width of the preview image on the presentation PC.                           :func:`~GazeParser.TrackingTools.BaseController.setPreviewImageSize`
 PREVIEW_HEIGHT   Width of the preview image on the presentation PC.                           :func:`~GazeParser.TrackingTools.BaseController.setPreviewImageSize`
 VALIDATION_SHIFT Shift of the target position in the Validation process.                      :func:`~GazeParser.TrackingTools.BaseController.setValidationShift`